kyma-project/btp-manager/docs/user/03-11-customize_secret.md

 > [!WARNING]
 > If you delete the customized `sap-btp-manager` Secret, the reconciliation starts again, and the preconfigured default `sap-btp-manager` Secret is recreated for your Kyma instance within 24 hours.
 See [Preconfigured Credentials and Access](./03-10-preconfigured-secret.md#credentials).

-## Next Steps

-With the customized default `sap-btp-manager` Secret, you can perform the following actions:

-* Migrate your service instances created, for example, in Gardener, to the Kyma environment.
-* Connect a namespace to a specific subaccount without creating a namespace-based Secret because the `sap-btp-service-operator` Secret already includes your custom credentials.
-See [Namespace-Level Mapping](03-22-namespace-level-mapping.md).

 > [!NOTE]
-> If you have created a new non-default SAP Service Manager service instance and used its credentials to create your customized `sap-btp-manager` Secret, you can delete your Kyma cluster associated with this Secret regardless of the existing service instances and bindings created in this cluster.
+> If you created all service instances in your Kyma cluster from the customized `sap-btp-manager` Secret, you can delete the cluster even if those instances still exist.
-> The undeleted service instances or bindings do not block the deletion of the cluster.
+> The undeleted service instances do not block the deletion of the cluster.